igorski/pixelizer/README.md

 functionality with [BitMappery](https://github.com/igorski/bitmappery), but this is chosen to be a separate toy, at least for the time being.

+## The [Issue Tracker](https://github.com/igorski/pixelizer/issues) is your point of contact

+Bug reports, feature requests, questions and discussions are welcome on the GitHub Issue Tracker, please do not send e-mails through the development website.
+However, please search before posting to avoid duplicates, and limit to one issue per post.

+Please vote on feature requests by using the Thumbs Up/Down reaction on the first post.

 ## TODO

- * Filters do not work full width of on landscape images when angle is at exactly 90 degrees
  * Include "Edges" algorithm
  * Add loading of mask support
- * Add button to download image at original (high) resolution
+ * Filters do not work full width of on landscape images when angle is at exactly 90 degrees

 ## Project setup